mutating/skelet/README.md

 To do:

-- [ ] The ability to set a callback to change any of the fields
+- [ ] The ability to set a callback to change any of the field
+- [ ] The ability to turn-off thread safety for reads
 - [ ] Checking fields for conflicts
 - [ ] The ability to disable type checking for a class through class arguments
 - [ ] The specified sections in the `pyproject.toml` file